Last update: September 9, 2021

 NCL – July 25, 2021 (Norwegian Jade from Athens); August 7 (Norwegian Joy from Jamaica and Norwegian Encore from Seattle); August 15 (Norwegian Gem from New York); October 19 (Norwegian Joy from Miami); October 24 (Norwegian Bliss from LA); November 6 (Pride of America from Hawaii); November 7 (Norwegian Bliss from LA); November 13 (Norwegian Escape from Port Canaveral); November 14 (Norwegian Encore from Miami); December 23 (Norwegian Pearl from Miami); January 20, 2022 (Norwegian Jewel from Panama City); January 28 (Norwegian Sun from Hong Kong); February 9 (Norwegian Spirit from Sydney and Auckland).

 P&O Cruises – Began British cruises, initially with Britannia, on June 27, 2021 (see story here).
-Iona’s maiden voyage will be on August 7.
+Iona’s maiden voyage was on August 7 (see my review here).
 Cruises are suspended on Ventura until October 3, on Azura until December 10, on Arcadia until March 27, 2022, and on Aurora until April 13, 2022.

 Regent – Will restart with Seven Seas Splendor in Southampton on September 11, 2021, followed by October 16 (Explorer from Venice); December 18 (Mariner from Miami); January 6, 2022 (Navigator from Miami); February 15 (Voyager from Barcelona).